 We will gladly advise and assist you in obtaining the most affordable transportation and accommodations.
 Couples who elect to undergo IVF will find that accommodations in, and airfare (especially if scheduled well in advance) to Las Vegas, likely be relatively reasonable.
 In fact, we can assist you in obtaining very affordable quality accommodations in close proximity to our facilities.

 We work with you to get all of your required tests done through your own doctor’s office.
-Remember, your primary OB/GYN is just as capable as we are in facilitating or performing virtually all of the necessary tests and procedures that you may need, in your hometown environment.
+Remember, your primary OB/GYN is just as capable as we to facilitate or perform virtually all the necessary tests and procedures you may need, in your hometown environment.

 - The IVF Cycle: